ci-group/revolve2/docs/source/installation/genotypes/cppnwin.rst

 =======================================
-Cppn+Neat genotype supplemental library
+CPPNWIN genotype supplemental library
 =======================================
-This library provides a modular robot genotype using CPPN+NEAT.
+This library provides a modular robot genotype using CPPNWIN.

 -------------
 Prerequisites